AlexVCS/100-days-of-code/log.md

 ### Day 36: December 7th, 2020

-**Today's Progress**: Worked on the way items are spaced out when they're added to the shopping list .
+**Today's Progress**: Worked on the way items are spaced out when they're added to the shopping list.
 The header is flowing better with different viewports too.
 Got on codedamn as directed from a FreeCodeCamp article.
 Worked on a bit of React inside one of their classroooms.

 **Thoughts** Keep at it, that's what counts.